jsuarezruiz/forms-gtk-progress/Faq.md

 **What version of Gtk# is used?**

-Gtk # 2.12 is used.
-There are differents Xamarin and community tools developed with Gtk# 2.
+Gtk# 2.12 is used.
+There are different Xamarin and community tools developed with Gtk# 2.

 **Why has not Gtk# version 3.0 already been used?**